Key takeaways

 4. DayVigo

-DayVigo (lemborexant) is a brand-name medication and belongs to the Orexin Receptor Antagonist drug class.
+DayVigo (lemborexant) is a brand-name medication in the orexin receptor antagonist drug class.
 DayVigo can help improve sleep onset and maintenance and works by blocking the binding of wake-promoting neuropeptides orexin A and orexin B, which are thought to suppress wake drive.
 Clinical studies have shown that DayVigo can lead to faster sleep onset and decreased nighttime awakenings.
 Compared to zolpidem, DayVigo has shown a modest improvement over zolpidem in waking after sleep onset, as DayVigo gave an additional 7 to 9 minutes of sleep before first awakening.
 This alternative may be a well-suited option for people struggling with sleep problems after trying zolpidem or other Non-benzodiazepine Hypnotics.
-DayVigo is available as tablets and is usually dosed 5 to 10 mg at bedtime.
+DayVigo is available as tablets and is usually dosed at 5 to 10 mg at bedtime.

 5. Quviviq